ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 ### Management connectivity
 {: #tenant-plan-deploy-network-mgmt}

-Management connectivity determines how you connect to the VMware Cloud Director UI or API and the Veeam® Backup and Replication service.
+Management connectivity determines how you connect to the VMware Cloud Director UI or API and the Veeam® Backup service.
 You can access the management interfaces only from a source in the {{site.data.keyword.cloud_notm}} network.
 For private-only management network settings, you can create an ingress allowlist to allow connections from source subnets.

 Select either public-only or private-only management connectivity.